jpvigneaux/jpvigneaux.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am currently in the job market!

-Currently, I am an Olga Taussky and John Todd Instructor in Mathematics at Caltech, mentored by <a href="https://www.its.caltech.edu/~matilde/">Matilde Marcolli</a>.
-We co-organize the <a href="https://www.its.caltech.edu/~vigneaux/igps/">Information, Geometry, and Physics Seminar</a>.
+From October 2021 to December 2024, I served as an Olga Taussky and John Todd Instructor in Mathematics at Caltech, mentored by <a href="https://www.its.caltech.edu/~matilde/">Matilde Marcolli</a>.
+We co-organized the <a href="https://www.its.caltech.edu/~vigneaux/igps/">Information, Geometry, and Physics Seminar</a>.

 Previously, I was a postdoctoral researcher at the Max Planck Institute for Mathematics in the Sciences.
 In 2019, I obtained my Ph.D. in Mathematics at the University of Paris under the supervision of Daniel Bennequin.